henichole/eCommerce-Project/starting_with_data.md

             highest_visitnumber DESC
         LIMIT 1;

---Since above didn't work, I added another column in all_sesions table to port in the "visitnumber" from analytics:
+--Since the previous solution didn't work, I added another column to the "all_sessions" table to import the "visitnumber" from the "analytics" table.

         ALTER TABLE
                 all_sessions